By Will Van Inwagen (1) for Enlivening Edge Magazine

 I feel immense gratitude to Enlivening Edge for providing space for folks like us to discover each other.
 From my perspective the Partners in EE are heroes: none of them are paid for doing all of these amazing things for the world of next stage organizations.
 Their dedication carries them along, organizing these conversations, publishing all of these amazing articles, and doing myriad other things.

 Helping out would bring me an even stronger aroma of self-empowerment.
 I can share how appreciative and grateful I am to be part of something greater and grander than I could have ever imagined when I found that impactful book: the larger-scale evolution of reinventing organizations.

-In my experience, Enlivening Edge—with its offerings of the Magazine, the Community Conversations, the Facebook group, and the Calendar of Events—is like a visitor center: a place that discontented people, like I was, come to find out more, and connect with like-minded, like-hearted others co-creating and co-evolving the next stage of consciousness in the world of work.
+In my experience, Enlivening Edge—with its offerings of the Magazine, the Community Conversations, and the Facebook group—is like a visitor center: a place that discontented people, like I was, come to find out more, and connect with like-minded, like-hearted others co-creating and co-evolving the next stage of consciousness in the world of work.

 I realized EE is wanting to synergize with us.
 The visitor center wants more co-creators.
 It also seeks more places for the newly-connected people to communicate further and forge their collaborative projects.

 I now ask you!
 What gift(s) would you love to contribute?
 How can you step forth in this movement on a larger scale than you currently are?
 Do you have something to contribute that would benefit you, EE and the potential ecosystem we all could be?

 When you finish reading, please take action, no matter how small or large.
 Feel into my suggestions and respond as you feel inspired to show your appreciation and to feel empowered on the larger scale.